-The Motor City, Hitsville, USA, the Arsenal of Democracy and The D. Whichever name we choose, we are proud to call Detroit home and join our neighbors and community partners in restoring hope.
+Whichever name we choose, we are proud to call Detroit home.
+Since 2016 we’ve been welcoming campers of all ages, year-round to join our neighbors and community partners in restoring hope.
 Be part of our comeback and plan a Detroit mission trip!

-At Camp Restore Detroit we charge a flat per-person rate of $40/night for lodging, three meals a day and project coordination.
+At Camp Restore Detroit we charge a flat per-person rate of $45/night for lodging, three meals a day, and project coordination.

 30 days to 1 day prior to arrival